wada-ama/datanucleus-datatrail/datatrail-plugin/README.md

 # DataNucleus DataTrail Transaction Listener

 This package has been designed as a plugin to DataNucleus in order to produce a tracking system of changes made to DataNucleus tracked entities, similar in concept to Hibernate's Envers, but implemented specifically for DataNucleus.
-The plugin aims to track CREAT, UPDATE or
+The plugin aims to track CREATE, UPDATE or
 DELETE changes to FCOs and their fields.

 ## Requirements